unimarkup/specification/markup/inlines/boxes/referencing/abbreviation.md

 **Note:** If no full text is set for an abbreviation, a warning must be output.

-**Note:** For better accessibility, the full text must be shown in parentheses `()` after the first use of the abbreviation in document flow.
-Abbreviation and `(` should be separated by one space.
+**Note:** For better accessibility, the full text must be used at the first occurrence of the abbreviation in document flow, and the abbreviation placed in parentheses after the full text. `(` should be separated by one space from the full text.

 **Note:** In HTML, no *title* attribute should be set, since this would cause screen readers to read the full text every time the abbreviation is used.
 Therefore, only the first abbreviation use has the full text displayed in parentheses.